Don’t Worry, Be Happy

 They don’t have baggage that they carry around with them, that slows down their emotions.
 They don’t find themselves trapped in an endless loop of replaying a bad experience over and over again.
 They don’t let their emotions send them into an endless spiral of judgment and negativity.
 They don’t spend their days getting triggered by something unimportant.
 They don’t let a single thing cause them to spend the rest of the day in a bad mood.

-When we choose to live our life from the place of gratitude it helps us to shift our energy to bring in more of what we want in our life.
-As we walk down our chosen path, the journey of life brings us many things.
-Not all of them are meant to stay.
-Everything in our life currently is serving some sort of purpose.
-Part of the journey is figuring out why it is in our life.
-What it is supposed to be teaching us, and once we know and implement that knowledge, then it is time to let it go.
-What an interesting thing it is to recognize that in every moment we have choices laid before us.
-We can choose anger and frustration, or we can let the negative emotion roll in a wave over us and past us to the shore and then watch as it takes all of the negativity back out to sea.
+What it is supposed to be teaching you, and once you know and implement that knowledge, then it is time to let it go.
+What an interesting thing it is to recognize that in every moment you have choices laid before you.
+You can choose anger and frustration, or you can let the negative emotion roll in a wave over you and past you to the shore.
+Watch as it draws all of the negativity back out to sea.

 Sometimes happiness is a feeling.
 Sometimes it’s a decision.
 Don’t let stupid things break your happiness.
-If you really look at life, while we all have tragedy happen in our life, most of our unhappiness from day to day is our being triggered by something stupid.
+If you really look at life, while you will have tragedy happen in your life, most of your unhappiness from day to day is your being triggered by something stupid.